HuskyDG/magisk-files/note.md

-## R6561D823-kitsune
+## R656426A5-kitsune

-- Revert `resetprop` changes
-- Use `magiskd` to mount for SuList instead of relying on switching zygote's context `u:r:zygote:s0` to `u:r:magisk:s0`
+**WARNING!
+You are using an unofficial version of Magisk that is not officially supported by the Magisk author.
+This version may contain unstable modifications that could harm your device or compromise your security.
+Do not report any issues or request any help from official Magisk channels.
+If you use this version but do not know this is an unofficial version, please switch to the official Magisk at github.com/topjohnwu/Magisk**

+- Use unix domain socket communication
+- Always inject magisk bins to `/system/bin`
+- Always use `/sbin` as the magisk tmp when using the magisk installation method into `/system`

 ### Diffs to official Magisk

-- [Zygisk] Inject zygote by ptrace init, like [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) project
+- [Zygisk] Inject zygote by ptrace init (*)
-- [General] Use MagiskHide to hide when Zygisk is off
+- [General] Use MagiskHide to hide when Zygisk is disabled
 - [General] Support mounting in pre-init for modules
-- [General] Support install Magisk into system partition (for emulators)
+- [General] Support install Magisk into `/system` (for emulators)

 ### Credits

-- [Ptrace init based Zygisk](https://github.com/HuskyDG/Magisk/commits/ptrace-zygisk): Kitsune Mask is using part of code from [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) writing by [Dr-TSNG](https://github.com/Dr-TSNG/ZygiskNext) and [5ec1cff](https://github.com/5ec1cff).
-Credits to author was adding to code as well.
-- ZygiskNext is an open source project licensed under GPL-v3.0, which provides standalone implementation of Zygisk and Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+- (*) Kitsune Mask is using some code from [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext), it is an open source project written by [Dr-TSNG](https://github.com/Dr-TSNG/ZygiskNext) and [5ec1cff](https://github.com/5ec1cff) and licensed under GPL-version 3.0.
+[ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) offers a standalone implementation of Zygisk and Zygisk API support for KernelSU and replaces Magisk’s built-in Zygisk.

 ### Magisk upstream level

 - HEAD commit: ecb31ee

-> This version might have bugs, please using Official Magisk instead